tailscale/terms-and-conditions/privacy-policy/index.md

     Assistance Treaty (MLAT) request or letter rogatory may be required to compel the disclosure of User data.

-    - **User Notification.** Tailscale’s policy is to notify Users of law enforcement requests for their information, which includes a copy of the request, prior to disclosure, so that they may have an opportunity to challenge such request unless: (a) we are prohibited from doing so
+    - **Notification.** Tailscale’s policy is to notify Customers of law enforcement requests for their information, which includes a copy of the request, prior to disclosure, so that they may have an opportunity to challenge such request unless: (a) we are prohibited from doing so